yingweiwo

 Absorption, Distribution and Excretion

-Pyruvate is absorbed from the gastrointestinal tract from whence it is transported to the liver via the portal circulation.
+Pyruvate is absorbed from the gastrointestinal tract and transported to the liver via the portal vein circulation.
+Metabolism/Metabolites In the liver, pyruvate is metabolized through multiple pathways.

 Additional Infomation